c-technology/envee/README.md

 ### dotenv (.env) support

-`easyenv` provides rudimentary support for `.env` files.
+`envee` provides rudimentary support for `.env` files.
 Currently, the path to the `.env` file must be specified in the `read()` method.
 The name of the variable name must be the upper case name of the field name.
 Comments and multiline variables are supported.
 Variables found in a `.env` file take precedence over environment variables but not files.

 The following `.env` file can be read using the following Python code: